A topic from the subject of Calibration in Chemistry.

 Expected Results:

-Over time, you will observe an increase in the pH of the bicarbonate solution, indicating that carbon dioxide is being removed from the atmosphere.
-This process is photosynthesis, where plants use sunlight to convert carbon dioxide and water into glucose and oxygen.
+Over time, you should observe a decrease in the pH of the bicarbonate solution, indicating that carbon dioxide is being removed from the solution by the plant during photosynthesis.
+This process converts carbon dioxide and water into glucose and oxygen.
 The oxygen is released into the atmosphere, while the glucose is used by the plant for energy.
+A control group (a jar with bicarbonate solution but no plant) would further demonstrate the effect of photosynthesis.

-* The observation of any changes in the plant's appearance, such as increased growth or greener leaves, can provide additional evidence of photosynthesis.
+• The observation of any changes in the plant's appearance, such as increased growth or greener leaves, can provide additional evidence of photosynthesis.
+However, these changes may not be immediately visible in a short experiment.

 Significance: